sorphwer/jekyll-theme-panda/README.md

 ## About Search Tool

 `jekyll-theme-panda` is currently use [jekyll-search-bar](https://github.com/sorphwer/jekyll-search-bar) hosted in riino.site in default mode.
 To modify this search tool, please check the corresponding github page.

+Notice: Search tool can only be used within `post` type posts.
+To disable search tool, create a blank `search.json` in your root.

 ## License